 Xbox 360, Microsoft Windows

 If I could take the storyline of a game and turn it into a movie, this would be my choice (well this and Mass Effect).
 Alan Wake is like a Stephen King novel, Twin Peaks and the Twilight Zone all merged together to create the ultimate suspense thriller masquerading as a survival horror game.
 In terms of scariness, this game is no Silent Hill but it does have enough horror elements to give it a dark overall feel.
 This game’s strengths lie not in its ability to terrify you, but to engross you in a narrative filled with chills and mystery.
 Playing as Alan, a thriller novelist who visits the isolated town of Bright Falls, you soon find this town is not as it seems.
 Your wife goes missing and you are forced to enter a hellish nightmare to find the truth.
-The whole vibe of this game is great, with its noir atmosphere, quirky characters and evoking soundtrack – this game is a must play.
+The whole vibe of this game is great, with its noir atmosphere, quirky characters and evoking soundtrack – as far as games go, this one is a must play.

 Watch Bright Falls, the prequel film to Alan Wake here.